 With Heroku though, the higher the volume of your applications, the higher the price which is most logical since it needs more space, bandwidth, and other scaled features.

-Let's look at this at the management perspective.
+Let’s look at this from the management perspective.

 With shared hosting, the site shall be run by other developers but not as much that you have no complete control over your website.

 It’s just that, you could depend on other people for it.